 In Morocco, we worked on a project that offered families credit that they could use to pay for piped water connections.
 Most people who got this option took it, and after a year, they reported being happier, less stressed, and facing less conflict in their lives.

 It can be difficult to imagine how this change would impact day-to-day lives.
-You can explore these differences using The People of Poor Economics, an interactive graphic.
-This format brings to life the data from our book Poor Economics, providing detailed information about how individuals in India, Morocco, Guatemala and the United States spend their day in order to bring to life the complexities of poor people’s lives.
+The book Poor Economics provides detailed information about how individuals in India, Morocco, Guatemala and the United States spend their day in order to bring to life the complexities of poor people’s lives.